Disability Discrimination in the Workplace

 New York City defines “disability” broadly, as “any physical, medical, mental or psychological impairment,” including a history or record of such impairment.
 The law also applies to individuals who are recovering or have recovered from substance abuse problems, including alcoholism and drug addiction.

-New York state’s definition is somewhat more generous than the ADA, but less broad than the CHRL.
+New York state’s definition is somewhat more generous than the Americans with Disabilities Act, but less broad than the CHRL.

 The ADA provides a general definition that tests each person on a case-by-case basis.
 Protected disabilities can be physical or mental, and in order to fall under the ADA, the disability must “substantially limit a major life activity.”